huggingface/blog/sdxl_jax.md

 #### High-performance throughput for high batch sizes

 Workloads can be scaled across multiple devices using JAX's [pmap](https://jax.readthedocs.io/en/latest/_autosummary/jax.pmap.html), which expresses single-program multiple-data (SPMD) programs.
 Applying pmap to a function will compile a function with XLA, then execute it in parallel on various XLA devices.
 For text-to-image generation workloads this means that increasing the number of images rendered simultaneously is straightforward to implement and doesn't compromise performance.
-For example, running SDXL on a TPU with 8 cores will generate 8 images in the same time it takes for 1 core to create a single image.
+For example, running SDXL on a TPU with 8 chips will generate 8 images in the same time it takes for 1 chip to create a single image.

-TPUv5e chips come in multiple flavors, including 1, 4 and 8-core setups.
+TPUv5e instances come in multiple flavors, including 1, 4 and 8-chip setups.
 This allows you to tailor the number of chips for your use case.

 ## How to write an image generation pipeline in JAX